TappNetwork/laravel-starter-kit/README.md

 ## Contributing

-Thank you for considering contributing to the Tapp Laravel SaaS Starter Kit!
+Thank you for considering contributing to the Tapp Laravel Starter Kit!

 ## Security Vulnerabilities